-4. You now have a plot window that is displaying a difference map.
-By default, it is showing you the difference between two identical (in time) slices.
+3. You now have a plot window that by default it is showing you the difference between two identical (in time) slices.
 The two different slices are labeled Array 1 (LH side) and Array 2 (RH side).

 Keep one array (Array 1) fixed to the initial (year 1 (centered on 0.5)) and vary the year in the second array (Array 2).
 Note that you can select in Panoply whether Array 1 - Array 2 is plotted, or Array 2 - Array 1, or various proportional or relative differences.